|Location||Prague, Czech Republic|

-|Autumn Semester / Academic Year|
+|Academic Term||Autumn Semester / Academic Year|

-||20 - 25 UW credits per semester|
+|Credits||20 - 25 UW credits per semester|

-||Junior standing or above by time of departure; min.
-3.0 GPA
+|Eligibility||Junior standing or above by time of departure;

 |Language||Instruction in English and Czech|

-||Founded in 1348, Charles University is one of the oldest universities in the world.
-Prague is a vibrant and fascinating ancient city.
-It is listed as a UNESCO World Heritage Site, and was once the capital of the Holy Roman Empire.|
+|General||Charles University is one of the oldest universities in the world and is set in the heart of Prague, a vibrant and fascinating ancient city.
+Prague is listed as a UNESCO World Heritage Site, and was once the capital of the Holy Roman Empire.|

 The City of Prague is considered by many to be the most picturesque in Europe.
 Nicknamed the "City of 100 hundred spires," some of the buildings in the Prague's Old Town date back as far as the Ninth Century.
 "New Town", situated adjacent to the Old Town, was constructed by Charles IV in the 14th Century.
 Located next to the River Vlatva in Central Bohemia, modern Prague is home to more than 1.2 million people and ranks among the cultural gems of the continent.
 Listed as a UNESCO's World Heritage Site since 1992, the city is full of life with magnificent museums, festivals, and a vibrant and globally renowned film industry.